hashicorp/consul/middleware/kubernetes/README.md

 # kubernetes

 *kubernetes* enables reading zone data from a kubernetes cluster.
-Record names are constructed as "myservice.mynamespace.coredns.local" where:
+Record names are constructed as "myservice.mynamespace.type.coredns.local" where:

 * "myservice" is the name of the k8s service (this may include multiple DNS labels, such as "c1.myservice"),
 * "mynamespace" is the k8s namespace for the service, and
+* "type" is svc or pod
 * "coredns.local" is the zone configured for `kubernetes`.

-The record name format can be changed by specifying a name template in the Corefile.

 ## Syntax